11 Scenic Picnic Spots in the Blue Mountains

-Not only is the Blue Mountains the perfect day trip destination to go hiking and to visit incredible lookout points, but there are also lots of fantastic picnic spots where you can enjoy a lunch in the great outdoors.
+Not only is the Blue Mountains the perfect day trip destination to go hiking and visit amazing lookouts, but there are also many fantastic picnic spots where you can enjoy a lunch in the great outdoors.

 1. Elizabeth Lookout Picnic Area